meows/racket/docs/geometric-0.md

       (expt 1.03 years)))
 ```

-* How much money (to the nearest cent) will the account have in 20 years?
+**Q:** How much money (to the nearest cent) will the account have in 20 years?

 ``` clojure
 ($ 20) ; → $18,061.11
 ```

-* How many years will it take for Bob to at least double his investment?
+**Q:** How many years will it take for Bob to at least double his investment?

 ``` clojure
 ; We're asking how long it will take for f(n) = 1.03^n to reach f(n) = 2.
 (log 2 1.03) ; → 23.44977 -- at least 24 years
 ```

-* If Bob had invested `$20,000` instead as his initial investment, would that
+**Q:** If Bob had invested `$20,000` instead as his initial investment, would that
 change the amount of time it takes for his money to double?

 ``` clojure
 ; It takes the same number of cycles to grow 1.03 into 2.